Philosophy

 on the Internet -- assembled by Peter Suber,

-a professor of philosophy at Earlham College (in Indiana), this site has
+a professor of philosophy at Earlham College (in Indiana); although he

 General reference sites: